TobitSoftware/react-project-guideline/README.md

 ### Use Keywords for File Names

-Name the files according to the topic of the contained functions.
-This way several functions can be implemented together in one file without needing a new file for each function.
-This makes it easier to find functions more quickly.
+Name utility files according to the topic of the contained functions so multiple functions can live next to each other without the need to create a new file per function.
+This makes utilities easier to find.

 ```bash
 src